Import and explore a map

 The Symbology pane appears, and you can see that the Primary symbology method is set to Single Symbol.

-- Next to Label, change the text to Niger River and press Enter.
+- In the Symbology pane, for Label, change the text to Niger River.

 - In the Symbology pane, click the turquoise symbol to access symbol properties.